-As an introduction to the Hoolock Gibbon Status Review project, a training workshop was held in Yangon on 21-23 Nov 2008 (Fig. 2).
+As an introduction to the Hoolock Gibbon Status Review project (of the Myanmar Conservation Program), a training workshop was held in Yangon between 21 and 23 Nov.
+2008 (Fig. 2).
 The participants included lecturers and students from Yangon University (13), Western Yangon University (2), Pyay University (1), Dawei University (1), local NGO staff from BANCA [Biodiversity and Nature Conservation Association] (3), and the Rakhine Coastal Association (1).